Austin-Senna/odin-recipes/README.md

 # odin-recipes
-This project is to create the Odin Recipes HTML project.
+This project is to create the Odin Recipes HTML project, updated with CSS!